The Storm (Ostrovsky)

 The Storm (Гроза, sometimes translated as The Thunderstorm) is a drama in five acts by the 19th-century Russian playwright Aleksandr Ostrovsky.
 As with Ostrovsky's other plays, The Storm is a work of social criticism, which is directed particularly towards the Russian merchant class.

 History

 Ostrovsky wrote the play between July and October 1859.
 He read it in Lyubov Nikulina-Kositskaya's Moscow flat to the actors of the Maly Theatre to a great response.
-To make sure the play makes it through censorship barrier the author made a trip to the capital where he had hard time convincing censor Nordstrom that in Kabanikha he hadn't shown the late Tsar Nikolai I. It was premiered on November 16, 1859, as actor Sergey Vasiliev's benefit and enjoyed warm reception.
+To make sure the play makes it through censorship barrier the author made a trip to the capital where he had a hard time convincing censor Nordstrom that in Kabanikha he hadn't shown the late Tsar Nikolai I. It was premiered on November 16, 1859, as actor Sergey Vasiliev's benefit and enjoyed warm reception.

 In Saint Petersburg the play was being produced, as in Moscow, under the personal supervision of its author.
 Katerina there was played by young and elegant Fanny Snetkova who gave lyrical overtones to the character.
 In both cities the play angered most of the theatre critics but appealed to audiences and was a tremendous box office success.